Mmodarre/AzureDataFactoryHOL/README.md

 2)  Search for Key Vault and select Azure Key Vault

-3)  Give you linked service a name, Select subscription and the Key Vault created in previous steps
+3)  Give you linked service a name, select subscription and the Key Vault created in previous steps

 4)  Copy the managed identity object id and click on “Edit Key Vault”